DERBY AREA SIGNALLING

 When short section token working is in operation no train must proceed on to the single line between Idridgehay and Wirksworth Station, unless the driver is in possession of a token, or he has seen one in the possession of the driver of an engine to which his engine is attached, except as provided in Electric Token Regulations 14B, 14C and 25.

 Pouches are provided in which the token is placed before being handed to the driver.

-Section obstructed by Accident or
+Section obstructed by Accident or by Disabled Train.

 Engine entering section for examination of Line.

 Train or portion of train left on single line.